kuznia-rdzeni/coreblocks/docs/synthesis/Synthesis.md

 ## Benchmarks

-For each commit on `master` branch, CI runs the synthesis and saves the parameters collected by `parse_benchmark_info` script.
+On each commit to the `master` branch, CI runs the synthesis and saves the parameters collected by the `parse_benchmark_info` script.
+The properties collected are:
+- IPC
+- Fmax
+- LUT/RAM usage

-Graphs generated from this information are available on a dedicated [benchmark subpage](https://kuznia-rdzeni.github.io/coreblocks/dev/benchmark/).
+The graphs generated from this data are available on a dedicated [benchmark subpage](https://kuznia-rdzeni.github.io/coreblocks/dev/benchmark/).

 ## Documentation

 ### Using pre-build container

-There is a pre-build container available that is being used in CI.
+There is a pre-built container available that is being used in CI.
 You can download it and start the synthesis in it locally by executing the following commands:

 ```bash